Sweet soups were a discovery for me, and I can now say I got addicted!

 - 1 cup water

 - 1 cup full-fat coconut milk

-- 2 tbsp glutinous rice flour diluted in 3 tbsp water
+- 2 tablespoon glutinous rice flour diluted in 3 tablespoon water

 - Place the black and white sesame seeds in a large skillet.
 Heat over medium heat and toast until the white sesame seeds turn golden brown.
 Stir regularly to make sure all the seeds are evenly toasted.
 This step should take around 5 minutes.
 Once the white sesame seeds are golden brown, immediately transfer to a blender.
 You don't want to let the seeds inside the skillet or they might burn.